Al-Masjid an-Nabawi: The Prophet's Mosque in Medina

 The Rawdah

 The Rawdah (ar-Rawdah ash-Sharifah — the Noble Garden) is the area between the Prophet’s tomb and his original minbar (pulpit).
 Its dimensions are approximately 22 by 15 metres.
-The Prophet described this area as a garden from the gardens of paradise, and visiting and praying here is one of the most spiritually significant acts a Muslim can perform in Medina.
+The Rawdah is identifiable by its white carpets — the rest of the mosque uses red carpets — and by the original Ottoman-era columns with their distinctive decorative bases.

 Visiting Etiquette

 Dress code: Modest Islamic dress.
 Men should wear clean, modest clothing.
 Women should be fully covered with hijab.
+The mosque provides abaya-style coverings for women who need them at the main gates.

 Behaviour: Lower your voice — the mosque is a place of worship and contemplation.
 Mobile phones should be silenced.
 Photography within the Rawdah area is restricted — follow current signage.